gitjeff05/kapitsa/README.md

 # How it works

 Kapitsa uses functionality built into Jupyter and JupyterLab -- saving metadata for a cell.
 To edit the metadata, open the "Notebook Tools" on the sidebar and look for "Cell Metadata".
-Users will edit this and add a key "kap" at the root level.
+Users will edit this and add a key "tags" at the root level with an array of strings.

 ```json
 {